metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Required:

-- `name` (String) Represents the template name.
+- `name` (String) Specifies the name of the TargetPodTemplate.
-- `pod_selector` (Attributes) Used to identify the target pod. (see [below for nested schema](#nestedatt--spec--target_pod_templates--pod_selector))
+- `pod_selector` (Attributes) Used to select the target Pod from which environment variables and volumes are extracted from its PodSpec. (see [below for nested schema](#nestedatt--spec--target_pod_templates--pod_selector))

 Optional:

-- `vars` (Attributes List) Defines the environment variables that need to be referenced from the target component pod, and will be injected into the pod's containers. (see [below for nested schema](#nestedatt--spec--target_pod_templates--vars))
+- `vars` (Attributes List) Specifies a list of environment variables to be extracted from a selected Pod, and injected into the containers executing each OpsAction. (see [below for nested schema](#nestedatt--spec--target_pod_templates--vars))
-- `volume_mounts` (Attributes List) Specifies the mount points for the volumes defined in the 'Volumes' section for the action pod. (see [below for nested schema](#nestedatt--spec--target_pod_templates--volume_mounts))
+- `volume_mounts` (Attributes List) Specifies a list of volumes, along with their respective mount points, that are to be extracted from a selected Pod, and mounted onto the containers executing each OpsAction.
+This allows the containers to access shared or persistent data necessary for the operation. (see [below for nested schema](#nestedatt--spec--target_pod_templates--volume_mounts))

 <a id="nestedatt--spec--target_pod_templates--pod_selector"></a>
 ### Nested Schema for `spec.target_pod_templates.pod_selector`

 Optional:

-- `availability` (String) Indicates the desired availability status of the pods to be selected. valid values: - 'Available': selects only available pods and terminates the action if none are found. - 'PreferredAvailable': prioritizes the selection of available pods。 - 'None': there are no requirements for the availability of pods.
+- `availability` (String) Specifies the pod selection criteria based on their availability: - 'Available': Only selects available pods, and terminates the action if none are found. - 'PreferredAvailable': Prioritizes available pods but considers others if none available. - 'None': No availability requirements.
-- `role` (String) Specifies the role of the target pod.
+- `role` (String) Specifies the role of the target Pod.
 - `selection_policy` (String) Defines the policy for selecting the target pod when multiple pods match the podSelector.
 It can be either 'Any' (select any one pod that matches the podSelector) or 'All' (select all pods that match the podSelector).